- How much do you pay for each game?

 7. How safe is Bowling?
 Is it possible to hurt myself?

 - As Bowling requires throwing quite a substantial size ball, almost every major muscle group is used whilst playing.
 The calf, hamstring and quadriceps muscle groups in the legs are involved in approach.
 The triceps, forearm and upper back muscles push forward and support the ball during the release.
 Therefore you need to be careful.
 You do not have to be super fit, but anyone with back problems or joint problems like tennis elbow should seek advice from their GP first and be mindful of their movements.

 8. Is there a dating element to your activities?

-- We don’t offer introductions or facilitate dating activities, but if you meet someone you like……who knows?
+- We are not Grindr or Tinder, but if you meet someone you like……who knows?

 9. Can I bring my own food and drink to the bowling?